DworkinLab/episodicSequenceData/Plots_Outline_Questions.md

   For plots of outputs: would Bonferroni plots be better?

-  For finding positions of interest: would Bonferroni be better?
+  For finding positions of interest: is FDR still prefered better?

+  OR: keep consistent between the two (which method)?

 ### 3. Selection Coeffcient Filtering:

- **Current method is to keep any significant (after FDR p.adjust) selection coefficients that are unique to predation lines (i.e no Selcoeef for Con).
-This is the average Selcoef b/w two mappers (keeping the less significant p-value).**
+ **Current method is to keep any significant (after FDR p.adjust) selection coefficients that are unique to predation lines (i.e no Selcoeef for Con).**

+**This is the average Selcoef b/w two mappers (keeping the less significant p-value).**

  Does this method make sense?